 Chambers and partners 2021

 - BHALOO v FIAT CHRYSLER AUTOMOBILES UK LTD (2019) QBD (HHJ Sarah Richardson) 12/11/2019.
+Mrs Bhaloo was exposed to asbestos from brakes and clutches at Fiat.
 A defendant's application for permission to rely on expert evidence challenging the claimant's lifetime exposure to asbestos was refused.

 - Success during four day trial: Harminder secured compensation for Trudy McGuinness whose husband died from mesothelioma.
 The defendants, Thomas & Edge Ltd consented to a judgment being entered rather than the case continuing after two days of evidence.